 If both parties agree to the termination, it is possible to terminate the employment contract by mutual consent.
 The terms and conditions of the termination may be, and usually are, incorporated in a settlement agreement signed by both parties.

 - Maltese Labour Law: Employment Law - Overview

 - Malta Data Protection

-For further information about how CSB Advocates can help you with your Employment Law and/or Industrial Relations requirements kindly contact us on firstname.lastname@example.org
+For further information about how CSB Advocates can help you with your unfair dismissal or any other employment law requirements kindly contact us on firstname.lastname@example.org